 Effects on the liver

 In study GS-US-216-0114, through 144 weeks of treatment hyperbilirubinaemia (> 1 x ULN) was common: 97.7% in the atazanavir boosted with cobicistat plus emtricitabine and tenofovir DF fixed-dose combination group, and 97.4% in the atazanavir boosted with ritonavir plus emtricitabine and tenofovir DF fixed-dose combination group.
 However, a higher percentage of subjects in the atazanavir boosted with cobicistat group had increases in total bilirubin > 2 x ULN than those in the atazanavir boosted with ritonavir group (88.0% versus 80.9%).
-The rates of study drug discontinuation due to bilirubin-related adverse events were low and similar in both groups (4.9% in the cobicistat-boosted group and 4.0% in the ritonavir-boosted group).
+The rates of study medication discontinuation due to bilirubin-related adverse events were low and similar in both groups (4.9% in the cobicistat-boosted group and 4.0% in the ritonavir-boosted group).
 An increase of > 3 x ULN in alanine aminotransferase or aspartate aminotransferase was recorded in 12.8% of subjects in the cobicistat-boosted group and 9.0% in the ritonavir-boosted group.

 Laboratory abnormalities